Netflix subscriptions far outpace expectations, shares up 9 percent

 The company by the end of 2016 plans to reach 200 countries, including China, where it said it was "continuing to explore options."

 “Subscriber growth was huge domestically and internationally,” said FBR Capital Markets analyst Barton Crockett.
-“The technology, the breadth of content and the quality of content is really working in their favor.”
+“The technology, the breadth of content and the quality of content is really working in their favour.”

 The company, which approved a 7-for-1 stock split in June, added 2.4 million customers in international markets in the quarter, taking its total to more than 65 million users worldwide.